ng-consult/ng1-server/README.md

 `domain` is the tld.
 `port` must be set, even if 80.
 `timeout` is the number in seconds before the server consider the request timed out.
 If it is reached, the current (and possibly incomplete) rendered HTML will be sent to the client.

+###log

+Each logging options has the following set of parameters:

+`path` : the absolute log file path
+`stack` : Want to see the stack trace?
+Set to true

 ###cache